Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Ravens stats and trends

-- Baltimore has seven wins against the spread in 15 games this year.
+- In Baltimore's 15 games this season, it has seven wins against the spread.

-- The Ravens have covered the spread twice this year when underdogs by 3.5 points or more (in three chances).
+- The Ravens have covered the spread once this season when underdogs by 4.5 points or more (in two chances).

-- Baltimore's games this season have hit the over on eight of 15 set point totals (53.3%).
+- Baltimore has eclipsed the over/under in 53.3% of its opportunities this year (eight times in 15 games with a set point total).

+- The Ravens rack up 23.7 points per game, comparable to the 21.7 the Rams give up.

-- When Baltimore scores more than 21.7 points, it is 5-3 against the spread and 5-3 overall.
+- When Baltimore records more than 21.7 points, it is 5-3 against the spread and 5-3 overall.

 - The Ravens have 21 turnovers this season, equal to the number of takeaways for the Rams.